Last Updated: May 2026 | Author: Robert

 Q1: Will receiving a free computer affect my SSI/SSDI benefits?

-The Risk: If you receive cash to buy a computer and hold it in your bank account for more than 30 days, it counts as a resource.
+A: Generally, no. Under SSA rules, a computer is considered a “Household Good” or “Personal Effect.”
+It is an exempt asset.
+However, if you receive cash to buy a computer and hold it in your bank account for more than 30 days, it counts as a resource.
+Have the charity or Vocational Rehab pay the vendor directly.

 Q2: Is a Mac or Windows PC better for disabilities?

-Blind/Low Vision: Macs have “VoiceOver” built-in for free, which is excellent.
+A: It depends on your condition.
+Macs have “VoiceOver” built-in for free, which is excellent for Low Vision.
 However, many workplaces use Windows with JAWS software.
-Vocational Rehab often prefers Windows for job compatibility.
+Vocational Rehab often prefers Windows for job compatibility. iPads (iOS) are the industry standard for non-verbal communication apps.

 Q3: I cannot afford JAWS screen reader software ($1,000+).
 Is there a free alternative?